-Thick fog across the South of England has led to flights being grounded and some cancelled at Heathrow, the UK's busiest airport, and London Gatwick airport.
+Thick fog across the South of England has led to flights being grounded and some cancelled at Heathrow, the UK's busiest airport, and City Airport in London.

 Here's our guide to your rights when flights are delayed or cancelled.